 14.7 An employee who serves on jury duty shall receive their base salary and is permitted to keep any mileage payments made by the court.
 Employees are not entitled to juror pay for jury duty.

-14.8 An hourly employee shall be eligible for time off with pay for jury duty only for those hours he/she was scheduled to work.
+14.8 An hourly employee shall be eligible for time off with pay for jury duty only for those hours they were scheduled to work.

-14.9 An employee who receives initial notification that he/she is subject to jury duty shall notify the appropriate administrator in writing prior to taking leave for jury duty.
+14.9 An employee who receives initial notification that they were subject to jury duty shall notify the appropriate administrator in writing prior to taking leave for jury duty.
 Verification of actual service for jury duty shall be provided by the employee.

 Illness or Injury